hirbod/react-native-volume-manager/README.md

 ## Simulators / Emulators

-- iOS: This package only runs on a real device, and the events are not triggered on the simulator.
-However, you can hide the native UI inside the Simulator.
+- iOS: The AVAudioSession API offers control over audio behaviors and settings on iOS devices.
+However, some hardware-specific features of AVAudioSession, such as volume control and audio route selection, don't have equivalent functionalities on macOS, which the simulator runs on.
+As a result, this package operates only on a real device, with events not being triggered on the simulator.
 - Android: It runs on both a real device (API level 21+) and the emulator (API level 33+).

 ## Usage